Dennis Johnson: Boston Celtics (1983–1990)

 According to Johnson this was his favorite play of all time.
 Games 6 and 7 also featured a feud, this time between Pistons forward Dennis Rodman and Johnson.
 In Game 6, which the Pistons won, Rodman taunted Johnson in the closing seconds by waving his right hand over his head.
 When the Celtics took Game 7, Johnson went back at Rodman in the last moments of the game and mimicked his taunting gesture.
 In the 1987 NBA Finals, however, the Celtics succumbed to the Los Angeles Lakers 4–2 as Lakers playmaker and Finals MVP Magic Johnson put up a great performance, averaging 26 points and 13 assists throughout the series.

 The next three seasons were disappointing for the aging Celtics.
 In the 1987–88 season, Johnson averaged 12.6 points and 7.8 assists, but in the 1988 Playoffs, the Celtics were unable to beat the Detroit Pistons in the Eastern Conference Finals.
 In the next season, Johnson (who statistically declined to 10.0 points and 6.6 assists per game) and his team made the 1989 NBA Playoffs on a meager 42–40 record (largely due to the absence of star forward Larry Bird for almost the entire season), but were immediately eliminated in the first round (again, largely due to the absence of the injured Larry Bird).
 The following 1989–90 NBA season was Johnson's last.
 The now 35-year-old playmaker relinquished his starting point guard role to younger John Bagley, but when Bagley dislocated his shoulder, Johnson returned with a high level of performance and was lovingly called "our glue man" by coach Jimmy Rodgers.
 In that season, Johnson started in 65 of his 75 games, averaging 7.1 points and 6.5 assists, but the Celtics failed to get past the first round of the 1990 NBA Playoffs.

 Johnson retired after the Celtics did not offer him a new contract at the beginning of the 1991 season.
 During his retirement ceremony, his perennial Los Angeles Lakers opponent Magic Johnson telegraphed him lauding him as "the best backcourt defender of all-time".
 In addition Celtics colleague and triple NBA Most Valuable Player award winner Larry Bird called Johnson the best teammate he ever had.

 Post-player career

 After retiring as a player, Johnson worked as a scout for the Celtics.
 Johnson later worked as a scout for the Portland Trail Blazers.

 Coaching career

 Boston Celtics (1993–1997)

-In 1993, he became an assistant coach for the Celtics, a position he held until 1997.
+Johnson started as an assistant coach in 1993, under then-head coach Chris Ford.
+Johnson stayed on staff when M.L.
+Carr became the Celtics' head coach in 1995.
+Johnson was viewed as being on track to becoming the Celtics' head coach after Carr, but was fired in 1997 by then-General Manager Rick Pitino.
+The firing stemmed from an incident in October 1997 when Johnson was disciplined for an improper intimate relationship with a female staff member, thus ending his assistant coaching career and potential head coaching career.